 Bernard is Chairman of WWF-UK’s Council of Ambassadors.

-Bernard is the Director of the Association of Leading Visitor Attractions (ALVA), the umbrella body for the UK’s most popular, important and iconic palaces, castles, museums, galleries, heritage sites, stately homes, cathedrals, churches, gardens, zoos and leisure attractions.
+Bernard is the Chief Executive of the Association of Leading Visitor Attractions (ALVA), the umbrella body for the UK’s most popular, important and iconic palaces, castles, museums, galleries, heritage sites, stately homes, cathedrals, churches, gardens, zoos and leisure attractions.

 Bernard has been a volunteer with WWF-UK since 1994.
 He is a former Trustee of WWF-UK (2004 - 2010), a member of its Communications and Marketing Committee and was Chair of WWF-UK's 50th Anniversary Taskforce (2010 - 2012).
 He became Chairman of WWF-UK’s Council of Ambassadors in 2012.